-The history here is rich in its tales of emigrating pioneers as well as legends of the Old West.
+The history here is rich in its tales of emigrating pioneers and legends of the Old West.
 Located along the west bank of Rock Creek, the station served as a supply center and resting spot for the many travelers headed westward in the 19th century.

 McCanles continued to operate the small store and built a toll bridge across the creek.
-Prior to the bridge, pioneers were required to hoist and lower their wagons down into the creek, before pulling it up on the other side – quite a tedious process that could take hours for each wagon.
-When the toll bridge opened, each wagon paid from 10¢ to 50¢ to cross the bridge depending on the size of their load and their ability to pay.
-McCanles also built a cabin and dug a well on the east side of Rock Creek which became known as the East Ranch.
+Before the bridge, pioneers were required to hoist and lower their wagons into the creek before pulling them up on the other side – quite a tedious process that could take hours for each wagon.
+When the toll bridge opened, each wagon paid from 10¢ to 50¢ to cross the bridge depending on their load size and ability to pay.
+McCanles also built a cabin and dug a well on the east side of Rock Creek, which became known as the East Ranch.

 The East Ranch was then used as a stage and Pony Express relay station, while the West Ranch continued to be used as an emigrant rest stop, a freight station, and the home of the McCanles family.

 In April 1861, McCanles sold the West Ranch to freighters Hagenstein and Wolfe and moved his family to another location about three miles south of Rock Creek Station.
 Always trying to make money, McCanles sold the toll bridge several times with several specific requirements in the contract.
 When the new owner failed to meet the stipulations, he would take it back and sell it again.

 In April or early May of 1861, the station hired then-24-year-old stock tender James Butler “Bill” Hickok, and he became immediately at odds with David McCanles, who had earned a reputation as the local bully.
 Allegedly, McCanles teased Hickok unmercifully about his girlish build and feminine features, as well as nicknaming him “Duck Bill,” referring to his long nose and protruding lips.